orkes-io/docs/docs/reference-docs/operators/dynamic-fork.md

 arrayItems.stream().parallel().forEach(item -> process(item));
 ```

-Here each item of the array is passed to a method called process.
+Here, each array item is passed to a method called process.
 Conductor allows you to do the same and covers several types of processes.

 1. Simple Task - When we need to run a simple custom worker task.
 2. [HTTP Task](/content/reference-docs/system-tasks/http) - When we need to run the system HTTP workers.